AleksanderWWW/aircheck/README.md

 - allow to enforce standards related to certain DAG properties.

 The first part involves:
+- checking if modules containing DAGs are properly loaded (i.e. no `ImportErrors` etc.)
 - checking for cycles in DAGs
 - checking for duplicated DAGs